w4111/hw2-f24/README.md

 ## Submission

 You will submit all your work on Gradescope.
-You will upload screenshots and / or type in your solution directly corresponding to each question for Q1-4, and submit a single file of your jupyter notebook for Q5.
+You will upload screenshots and / or type in your solution directly corresponding to each question for Q1-4.
+You're encouraged to show your working process / intermediate steps for partial mark considerations, but please clearly indicate your final answer.
+You will submit a single file of your jupyter notebook for Q5.

 ## 1. Relational Algebra